NCIP/gdc-docs/docs/Data_Portal/Users_Guide/proteinpaint_bam.md

 The Reference Genome Build button refers to the genome build specified by the user that was used for mapping the reads.
 The GDC uses Reference Genome Build 38 (hg38).

 ## Zoom Buttons
-A user can zoom in/out of the current view by clicking the “In” (zoom in) or “Out x2” (zoom out) buttons.
+A user can zoom in/out of the current view by clicking the "In" (zoom in) or "Out x2" (zoom out) buttons.
 By clicking on the x10 and x50 button, a user can zoom out 10 and 50-fold respectively.
 Alternatively, a user may choose to zoom into a smaller region by dragging on the genomic ruler (a) to zoom into the selected region (b) as shown below.

 [![Zoom](images/zoom.png)](images/zoom.png "Click to see the full image.")